-In rural areas, sessions are often advertised on a card in the pub window (or just ask at your accommodation); you can also ﬁnd information on websites such as Dublin Sessions (http://dublinsessions.ie) and TradConnect (http://tradconnect.com/page/ireland-sessions-listing-pub).
+In rural areas, sessions are often advertised on a card in the pub window (or just ask at your accommodation).
+You can also find information on websites such as Dublin Sessions (http://dublinsessions.ie) and TradConnect (http://tradconnect.com/page/ireland-sessions-listing-pub).

 Ireland has a theatrical history almost as long as its literary one.
-Dublin’s first theatre was founded in Werburgh St in 1637, although it was closed only four years later by the Puritans.
+Dublin’s first theatre was founded in Werburgh St in 1637, though it was closed only four years later by the Puritans.
 Another theatre, named the Smock Alley Playhouse or Theatre Royal, opened in 1661 and continued to stage plays for more than a century.

 The literary revival of the late 19th century resulted in the establishment of Dublin’s Abbey Theatre, now Ireland’s national theatre.
 Its role is to present works by former greats such as George Bernard Shaw (1856–1950), JM Synge (1871–1909) and Sean O’Casey (1880–1964), as well as to promote modern Irish dramatists.

-Dublin and Belfast remain the main centres for Irish theatre, but most sizable towns, such as Cork, Donegal, Derry, Limerick and Galway, have their own theatres.
+Dublin and Belfast remain the main centres for Irish theatre, but most sizeable towns, such as Cork, Donegal, Derry, Limerick and Galway, have their own theatres.
 You can find information, news and listings of upcoming performances at www.irishtheatre.ie.

 Horses have played a huge role in Irish life over the centuries.
-The country is home to two of the world’s most famous breeding studs (notably the Irish National Stud) and to many great trainers who have produced a large number of internationally successful race horses.
+The country is home to two of the world’s most famous breeding studs (notably the Irish National Stud) and to many great trainers who have produced a large number of internationally successful racehorses.

-Going to the races has long been a big part of the Irish entertainment scene, and a total of 26 racecourses dot the republic including Leopardstown in Dublin, Tipperary in County Tipperary and, most famous of all, the Curragh in County Kildare, plus two more in Northern Ireland.
+Going to the races has long been a big part of the Irish entertainment scene, and a total of 26 racecourses dot the republic, including Leopardstown in Dublin, Tipperary in County Tipperary and, most famous of all, the Curragh in County Kildare, plus two more in Northern Ireland.

-Major annual race meetings include the Irish Grand National (Fairyhouse, Co Meath, April), the Irish Derby (the Curragh, June) and the Irish Leger (the Curragh, September).
+Major annual race meetings include the Irish Grand National (Fairyhouse, County Meath, April), the Irish Derby (the Curragh, June) and the Irish Leger (the Curragh, September).
 The latest news, results and fixtures lists can be found at www.goracing.ie and www.irishracing.com.